adata111/brick-carnival/README.md

 5. Thru-ball(T): This enables the ball to destroy and go through any brick it touches, irrespective of the strength of the wall.(Even the unbreakable ones which you couldn’t previously destroy)
 6. Paddle Grab(G):Allows the paddle to grab the ball on contact and relaunch the ball at will.
 The ball will follow the same expected trajectory after release, similar to the movement expected without the grab.
 7. Paddle Shooter(B):Canons appear at the ends of the paddle and pressing spacebar lets you release lasers to destroy the bricks.
 The cooldown time between laser shoots is 1 second
+8. Fireball (R): This amazing power up causes an effect similar to exploding bricks on hitting a brick.
+It can destroy unbreakable bricks too!

 ### Scores and time
 Score and time are displayed on top of the screen throughout the game